kaycbas/rocket/README.md

 2. In Chrome, select the Extension Manager in the navbar (it should look like a puzzle piece) and click 'Manage Extensions'.
 3. In the Extension Manager, click 'Load Unpacked' near the top-left.
 4. In the Finder, navigate to and select the 'chrm_ext' directory in the Rocket repo you've cloned.
 This should upload the extension to your browser.
 5. Pin the Rocket extension to your browser.
-Now, when you find an interesting article, simply click the Rocket icon in browser and the article will be saved to the Rocket app's 'Discover' section.
+Now, when you find an interesting article, simply click the Rocket icon in tge browser and the article will be saved to the Rocket app's 'Discover' section for later viewing.

 ## Key Features
 ### Saving Articles